 Fine hair shampoo for guys;

-Try the Roffler shampoos, if hair is dry use the Neutralizer shampoo, yes it says for color treated hair BUT that just means that it has more good stuff to keep the hair from drying out.
+Try the Roffler shampoos, if hair is dry use the Roffler Hair Thickening shampoo (for thin & thinning hair) or Neutralizer shampoo, yes it says for color treated hair BUT that just means that it has more good stuff to keep the hair from drying out.

-For the girls if you are not worried about color fading I like the Roffler Neutralizer shampoo.
+For the girls who color their hair, if you are not worried about color fading or even if you are NOT We like the Color Lover Shampoo & Conditioners.

-Another good choice is the Roffler Thickening shampoo.
+Another good choice is the Roffler Thickening Shampoo & Roffler Neutralizer Shampoo.

-Conditioners, a bit tricky if you need more moisture try Framesi Biogenol reconditioner.
+Conditioners, a bit tricky if you need more moisture with protein try Framesi Biogenol Reconditioner.

-Just a good over all conditioner use the Roffler Finishing Rinse.
+Just a good over all conditioner use the Roffler Thick & Rich Conditioner, or all of the Color Lover Conditioners.

 What is the difference between using shampoo & conditioner and a 2-in-1 shampoo/conditioner?